Remote Teaching Resources at BU

 The following resources were created to assist our BU faculty community with the transition to remote teaching and learning.

 The Remote Teaching & Learning at BU speaker series is reflection and learning forum that welcomes BU faculty and invited guests to discuss remote teaching and learning challenges, areas of opportunity, and share engaging educational strategies for use in the remote-learning environment.
-View the schedule.
+View the recordings.

 Digital Learning & Innovation aims to support faculty in providing continuity in high quality learning experiences for BU’s students during times of campus closures.
 In support, the Center for Teaching & Learning prepared this guide to help faculty ensure educational continuity.
 Access the guide.